luca-jt/Leafy/README.md

 This project is a 3D and 2D Mini-Engine designed to be a great starting point for building games in Rust using minimal external dependecies.
 ___

-So far the Falling Leaf Engine provides the following features out of the box:
+So far the Leafy Engine provides the following features out of the box:
 - A simple ECS (Entity Component System) for efficient game data storage
 - Simple entity data manipulation with a data base-like Query system
 - A fully automated Rendering System based on entity data with various effects